MellowFellow221/shibuya/Archives/Enterprise/JacksonSCRIPT.md

 [ PHOTOSENSITIVITY WARNING! ]

 Fibre-Optic cables connect the headend/distribution centre to a node in the neighbourhood.
-Fibre-Optic cables are used since they are impenetrable to interference and use pulses of light ...(pause, show flashing light) to allow for extremely fast data transfer speeds over large distances.
-The NBN then utilised previously existing TV (Coaxial) cables ... (pause, show to bring internet to homes.
+Fibre-Optic cables are used since they are impenetrable to interference and use pulses of light …(pause, show flashing light) to allow for extremely fast data transfer speeds over large distances.
+The NBN then utilised previously existing TV (Coaxial) cables … (pause, show to bring internet to homes.

 Within our network, we mainly utilize WIFI on the 2.4/5GHz bands to connect our various endpoint devices (laptops, mobile phones, chromecasts) to the internet.
 WiFi uses omnidirectional radio waves to broadcast a signal, which can be connected to by any device within its range.